The Wall Street Journal: During Trump presidency

 At a town-hall-style meeting with Journal staff in February 2017, Baker defended the paper's coverage, saying that it was objective and protected the paper from being "dragged into the political process" through a dispute with the Trump administration.

-A 2018 survey conducted by Gallup and the Knight Foundation found that The Wall Street Journal was considered the third most-accurate and fourth most-unbiased news organization among the general public, tenth among Democrats, and second among Republicans.

 On February 19, 2020, China announced the revoking of the press credentials of three Wall Street Journal reporters based in Beijing.
 China accused the paper of failing to apologize for publishing articles that criticized China's efforts to fight the COVID-19 pandemic, and failing to investigate and punish those responsible.

 In June 2020, following the murder of George Floyd and subsequent protests, journalists at the Journal sent a letter to editor in chief Matt Murray demanding changes to the way the paper covers race, policing and finance.
-The reporters stated that they "frequently meet resistance when trying to reflect the accounts and voices of workers, residents or customers, with some editors voicing heightened skepticism of those sources’ credibility compared with executives, government officials or other entities".
+The reporters stated that they "frequently meet resistance when trying to reflect the accounts and voices of workers, residents or customers, with some editors voicing heightened skepticism of those sources' credibility compared with executives, government officials or other entities".

-Notable stories and Pulitzer Prizes
+Notable stories

-The Journal has won 38 Pulitzer Prizes in its history.
+The Journal has won 39 Pulitzer Prizes in its history.
 Staff journalists who led some of the newspaper's best-known coverage teams have later published books that summarized and extended their reporting.

+1939: World War I battleships

+In 1939, Vermont C. Royster wrote a series of articles showing the length of time required for World War I battleships to be ready for duty.
+One story summarized the process of manufacturing armor plates.
+The U.S. Navy accused Royster, then a Naval Reserve officer, of using classified information for his reporting.
+Royster said that he obtained the information from Encyclopedia Britannica.

+1952: Empire Mail Order

+In October 1952, the Chicago bureau of the Journal received a press release announcing that Howard Hughes sold his controlling interest in RKO Pictures to the Empire Mail Order Company.
+Managing editor Henry Gemmill led reporting efforts that resulted in articles in late 1952 exposing links between Empire Mail Order and organized crime.
+Following these stories, Hughes canceled the RKO sale.
+These stories also led to the first major industry award for the Journal, a Sigma Delta Chi public service award for these stories.

+1954: Automobile models

+On May 28, 1954, the Journal published a front-page story by John Williams revealing designs of 1955 automobiles by Ford, Pontiac, and other auto makers.
+Williams had talked to factory workers and auto executives for several weeks.
+The story revealed that the cars would have larger engines and wrap-around windshields.
+The inclusion of drawings was notable for being a rare use of graphics by the Journal of the time.
+Nearly a week later, General Motors canceled its nearly $250,000 in advertising with the Journal; GM president Harlow Curtice accused the Journal of copyright infringement and breach of confidentiality.
+Richard Tofel of ProPublica commented on this story in 2015: "The little-remembered incident helped establish the notion that news organizations could and should preserve their independence from advertisers."